Fact Sheet: Israeli Government Support for the Extremist Temple Mount Movement

 • Minister of Public Security Yariv Levin: In February 2014, then-chairman of Israel’s governing coalition Levin, also a member of Netanyahu’s Likud party, declared: “It seems to me that when Jews for so many years sat in exile and prayed for a return to Zion, they did not mean Tel Aviv, but Jerusalem.
 They did not dream of returning to the Knesset building and the Prime Minister’s office, but to someplace else – to the Temple Mount.”

-• Jerusalem Affairs Minister Zeev Elkin: Another settler and member of Netanyahu’s Likud party, Elkin once declared: “It is important to remove it [the Temple Mount] from the purview of the wild-eyed religious.
+• Minister of Jerusalem Affairs and Jewish Heritage Zeev Elkin: A settler, member of Likud, and close confidant of Netanyahu, Elkin has declared: “It is important to remove it [the Temple Mount] from the purview of the wild-eyed religious.
 We must explain to broad swaths of the people that without this place, our national liberty is incomplete.”

 • Speaker of the Israeli Knesset Yuli Edelstein: In 2012, then-Minister of Public Diplomacy and Diaspora Affairs Edelstein, who is also a member of Netanyahu’s Likud party, declared: “My job is to deal with the daily process, connecting and building the People of Israel, which leads to the Temple.”

-• Yehuda Glick: Glick is one of Israel's most high profile messianic Temple Mount extremists and a member of the Knesset from Netanyahu's Likud party.
+• Yehuda Glick: Glick is one of the leaders of the Temple Mount movement and a member of the Knesset from Netanyahu's Likud party.

-Israeli Government Support for the Temple Institute & Other Messianic Extremists
+Israeli government support for the Temple Institute & other Temple Mount extremists

 The Israeli government and municipalities like the city of Jerusalem directly fund groups such as the Temple Institute, which are actively working towards building a Jewish temple in the Noble Sanctuary, and sponsor their public events.
 The Temple Institute is also promoted on the municipality of Jerusalem’s website and on its official tourism site.

-• According to a November 2015 report in Israel’s Haaretz newspaper:
+• According to a November 2015 report in Haaretz newspaper:

 • According to a March 2013 report by Israeli NGOs Ir Amim and Keshev: